justinnoor/pfhowto/README.md

 service start pf_log
 ```

-Load the ruleset with [pfctl](https://man.openbsd.org/pfctl), the built-in command-line utility for [PF](https://man.openbsd.org/pf).
+Load the ruleset with [pfctl](https://man.openbsd.org/pfctl):
 ```super_user
 pfctl -f /etc/pf.conf
 ```

 If there are no messages, we are good-to-go!
+The [pfctl](https://man.openbsd.org/pfctl) utility is the default command-line tool that comes with [PF](https://man.openbsd.org/pf).
+We will use it frequently.

-Now we can let [PF](https://man.openbsd.org/pf) takeover by detaching the droplet from our current [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart).
+Now we can detach the droplet from our current [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart) and let [PF](https://man.openbsd.org/pf) take over.
 Go ahead and do that from the [control panel](https://cloud.digitalocean.com/login) in your account.
 Give it a few minutes to finish.

 Reboot the droplet:
 ```super_user
 reboot
 ```

 The connection to our droplet will be dropped.
 Give it a few minutes to finish.
 Now [PF](https://man.openbsd.org/pf) is in charge!
 Let's perform a few sanity checks to ensure that everything is working.

 SSH back into the droplet:
 ```command